Peeperocka/Astrophoto-downloader/README.md

 ### Scripts arguments

 - `post_image.py` and `get_epics_nasa.py` do NOT require arguments
+- `post_pictures_endlessly.py`
-- `post_pictures_endlessly.py` has -delay(or -d) argument that responses for delay between posts, 1 = 1 hour.
+    - has `delay(or -d)` argument that stands for delay between posts, 1 = 1 hour.
 Default value is 4 hours
+    - has `chatid` argument that stands for telegram chat id there files should be dropped
 - `fetch_spacex_images.py` takes -id argument that stands for lauch ID.
 If no ID was given, it'll try to get photos from last lauch, if no photos were found, program'll print about it.
 - `get_apods_nasa.py` takes -count argument that stands for count of pictures to download, default value is 1